vinitkumar/vinitkumar.github.com/_posts/2013-04-30-new-project-planning.md

 Here are some of ground rules for projects on Github:

-- Don't open source a project until the project has got unittest, wikis and sample application (if it is a application project) hosted.
+- Don't open source a project until the project has got unit test, wikis and sample application (if it is a application project) hosted.

 - Integrate CI like travis and jenkins with all of them.